-The Quorum business park recently re-vamped this former HMRC building with an aim of attracting varying sized companies to a vibrant, spacious and comfortable space.
+The Quorum business park recently revamped this former HMRC building with the aim of attracting varying-sized companies to a vibrant, spacious and comfortable space.
 The most striking feature is the huge glass-fronted atrium which provides a beautiful light atmosphere in the entrance.

 The clients had a concept from the outset that they were struggling to realise, and all other companies had failed to find a solution until we got involved.

-On the exterior of the building be make 3 signs made up of 3D letters which are in themselves light boxes.
-The signs are between 3 and 5 meters long and bespoke to each wall.
+On the exterior of the building, we made 3 signs made up of 3D letters which are in themselves light boxes.
+The signs are between 3 and 5 metres long and bespoke to each wall.
 Again, these were designed, manufactured and installed by us.

 The construction of the atrium reveals a large amount of glass edge so as a theme in the reception furniture we used the green colour that is seen due to impurities in the glass.
 Our concept was to use intersecting cubist forms to tie in with the clean aesthetic of the simple white interior.